 Darunavir must be taken together with another medication called ritonavir (Norvir).
 Take the medicines together at the same time every day.

-Take the medicine with a full glass (8 ounces) of water or milk.
+Take darunavir tablets with a full glass (8 ounces) of water or milk.
+Swallow the darunavir tablet whole.
+Do not break or chew.

 Darunavir works best if you take it with food.